 These conversations can be combined with tax planning, investment planning, and estate planning to produce a plan for your stock options in retirement.

-Feeling overwhelmed?
+Are you feeling overwhelmed?
 That’s reasonable, as this is complicated, complex planning.
 So one final question to consider asking might be this one: when is it time to reach out to a professional financial planner to seek help?
-If you’re curious about learning more, start here.
+If you are curious about learning more, start here.

-Asset allocation or diversification do not guarantee a profit or protect against a loss.
+Asset allocation or diversification does not guarantee a profit or protect against a loss.